The best dairy milk alternatives

 Nutrition: Lower in fat than most other non-dairy milks, but higher in carbohydrate.
 We don’t recommend drinking it all day every day, as it has a higher concentration of protein than whole soya products.

-Best use: The most similar to ‘normal’ dairy milk, and so can be substituted without any problems.
-Discover our best dairy-free recipes here.
+Best use: The most similar to dairy milk, it can be substituted without any problems.
+Discover our best dairy-free recipes.

 Almond milk